-..1) Borrower requests a quote for a stock loan by providing:
+..1) Borrower requests a TS (term sheet) also known as a 'loan commitment' or 'loan approval' for a stock loan by providing:

-maximum loan amount allowed, loan-to-value (LTV), interest rate, loan term, and tranche details.
+2) If Lender determines that the loan is viable, Lender provides borrower with a TS for review by borrower.
+TS details: maximum loan amount allowed, loan-to-value (LTV), interest rate, loan term, and payment details.

-3) If quote is acceptable to borrower, borrower provides:
+3) If TS is acceptable to Borrower, borrower returns:

 (b) if shareholder is an individual, passport of the shareholder,

-(c) if shareholder is an entity, passport of the CEO, etc, and the certification of formation document.
+OR if shareholder is an entity, passport of the CEO, etc, and the certification of

-* In a few countries, due to government monetary restrictions, share ownership needs to convey to lender during the term of the loan.
-This detail will be provided with the initial quote, and TS.
+(c) in some countries, due to strict capital controls of client's government, share ownership needs to convey to lender during the term of the loan.